 - Polish your floors with a dedicated polish.
 Go easy on the polish or you could create a residue that looks cloudy before too long.

-Quick Cleaning 101: A Busy Beaver’s Guide to Spring Cleaning
+Quick Cleaning 101: A Busy Beaver’s Guide to Kitchen Spring Cleaning

-Spring cleaning doesn’t have to be a crazy chore that takes over your life.
-In fact, you can whip your home into shape whether you’ve got ten minutes each day or you can dedicate a whole weekend to working on your house.
-Here are a few different ways to start your spring cleaning for the season:
+Kitchen spring cleaning doesn’t have to be a crazy chore that takes over your life.
+In fact, you can whip your home into shape whether you’ve got ten minutes each day or you can dedicate a whole weekend to working on it.
+Here are a few different ways to start your cleaning for the season:

 Got 10 minutes?
 Try any of these tasks: